 The anticipated earned income of every prospective household member 18 years of age or older must be verified.
 Unearned income, assets and asset income of all household members, including minors, must be verified.
 Verifications must be received by the owner/management agent prior to the execution of the certification of tenant eligibility and lease.
-Information concerning acceptable forms of verification, the effective term of verifications, proper verification methods to follow, and how to calculate total income is provided in HUD Handbook 4350.3 REV-1 included in Section 23.
+Information concerning acceptable forms of verification, the effective term of verifications, proper verification methods to follow, and how to calculate total income is provided in HUD Handbook 4350.3.
 To summarize: